A CLOSER LOOK AT THE ORIGINAL MANUSCRIPT OF JOHN FLORIO WITH THE SEAL OF HIS ARMS, HIS HANDWRITING, THE CORRECTIONS, AND MUCH MORE.

 John Florio possessed different handwritings he used in different professional contexts.
 The Italian hand was used principally for the manuscript of his works; the secretary hand was mainly employed when he worked as secretary of Michel de Castelnau (1583-1585), Henry Wriothesley (1589/91- 1598) and Queen Anna of Denmark (1604 – 1619).
-His personal hand, small, neat and beautiful, was mainly used for annotations, private letters, and in this case, for his testament.
+His personal hand was mainly used for annotations, private letters, and in this case, for his testament.

 A detailed analysis of his testament can be read here.
 This article, instead, will focus on Florio’s handwriting and other curiosities concerning his testament.

 One of the most interesting subject concerning the original manuscript is indeed his handwriting: small, neat, and beautiful:

 JOHN FLORIO’S WILL: THE SEAL OF HIS ARM

 In all the four pages of his testament, Florio applied the “usual seal of my arm”, the sun with the rays, which also appears in his portrait: